komejo/d8-theming-guide/README.md

 ### Libraries and Scripts

 > Drupal 8 doesn't load any additional scripts.
-This also means that by default [jQuery is not included](https://www.drupal.org/node/1541860).
+This also means that by default a library like [jQuery is not included](https://www.drupal.org/node/1541860).
 You have to declare it as a dependency for your script in order to use it.
 In the early stages of Drupal 8, this was done using `hook_library_info`.
-Since this was one of the last remaining hooks in Drupal 8, it was [replaced by a `*.libraries.yml` file](https://www.drupal.org/node/2201089).
+Since this was one of the last remaining hooks in Drupal 8, it got [replaced by a `*.libraries.yml` file](https://www.drupal.org/node/2201089).

-Let's add a custom script to our theme.
-The script is location in the `js` folder inside our theme (`/js/custom-script.js`).
-Next, create a `*.libraries.yml` file.
-Let's call this `{theme}.libraries.yml`:
+Let's add some custom javascript to our theme.
+Our script will location in the `js` folder inside our theme (`/js/custom-script.js`).
+Next, we create a `*.libraries.yml` file.
+Let's call this `awesome.libraries.yml` and save it into the root of our theme.

 	base:
 	  version: 1.x